 Run selected cases.
 Select this option if you want to run only the Test Cases that you have flagged with a check mark, as described earlier.

-This enables you to create a specific configuration of Test Cases that target a particular function or feature that you want to isolate for testing and remediation.
+This enables you to create a specific configuration of Test Cases that targets a particular function or feature that you want to isolate for testing and remediation.
 Then, you could choose Run all cases again to see if you made improvements in failure Status.

 In practice, you could name two test configurations (or just use their configuration IDs on the View HistoryResult page) and run one against all Test Cases as a status run and the other against selected Test Cases for a focus run.
 After you remediate any issues, you can run each of these again by selecting the Re-Run button for each test configuration on the View History page, as accessible from the PTM Service ribbon.
 You can do this as many times as necessary while you monitor improvements or regressions.